mm6/ethereum-lab1-hardhat/README.md

 // We use `loadFixture` to share common setups (or fixtures) between tests.
 // Using this simplifies your tests and makes them run faster, by taking
-// advantage of Hardhat Network's snapshot functionality. const {
+// advantage of Hardhat Network's snapshot functionality.
+// The snapshot of the blockchain state is taken just after
+// deployment of the contract and after its constructor is run. const {
   loadFixture,
 } = require("@nomicfoundation/hardhat-toolbox/network-helpers");